foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation/fixes.md

 - Switch to the **Text Files** tab and select the **ScrambledEggchantments.json** file.
 - In **Line 4**, set **"enchantmentCost"** to **false**.
 - Hit **CTRL+S** to save and close the window.

-> The enchantment cost bug is currently being addressed by Enchanting Adjustments and Price- Charge Bug Fix, a mod that will be installed later on.
-At the moment, we only want the multiple enchantments fix.

 ##### [Wiseman303's Flora Fixes - Revamped](https://www.nexusmods.com/skyrimspecialedition/mods/28197?tab=files)